 Should children wear mouth guards when playing sports?

-Considering more than 200,000 injuries to the mouth and jaw occur each year, dentists support the use of mouth guards in a variety of sports activities.
+Considering more than 200,000 injuries to the mouth and jaw occur each year, pediatric dentist near me support the use of mouth guards in a variety of sports activities.
 Mouth guards are effective in moving soft tissue in the oral cavity away from the teeth, preventing laceration and bruising of the lips and cheeks, especially for children who wear braces.
 Clean with cold water or with an antiseptic mouth rinse.
 Store your mouth guard in a firm, perforated container.

 Why does my child have chronic bad breath?